likhithajuvvala/Cryptocurrency_Price_Prediction/README.md

 ## Disclaimer

-This project is for educational purposes only and does not provide financial advice.
+This project is for learning purpose only.
+Open for any contributions..